riveSunder/rivesunder.github.io/_posts/2019-08-24-breaking_rnd.markdown

 A good reference for more useful guidelines to approaching problems from an RL perspective is John Schulmann's <a href="https://www.youtube.com/watch?v=8EcdaCk9KaQ">Nuts and Bolts of Deep RL Experimentation</a>

-Most RL agents learn trough some form of trial-and-error, but naively this approach can <a href="https://en.wikipedia.org/wiki/Levinthal%27s_paradox">take forever</a>.
+Most RL agents learn through some form of trial-and-error, but naively this approach can <a href="https://en.wikipedia.org/wiki/Levinthal%27s_paradox">take forever</a>.
 Adjusting the trade-off between exploitation of learned strategies and exploration of action consequences is a central part of solving even moderately complicated RL problems.
 A simple way to do this is to have a parameter like 'temperature' with hotter temperatures increasing the likelihood of sampling less-likely actions.

 Improved exploration strategies involve some form of uncertainty estimation or proxy.
 To improve sample efficiency, it makes sense to encourage RL agents to learn to be curious by encouraging an agent to seek out unfamiliar states.
 One of these ways is called random network distillation, where the inability of a model to predict a fixed random transformation of the current state generates higher rewards.
 Notably, random network distillation is not susceptible to the <a href=""> "Noisy TV problem,"</a>that plagues next-state prediction, where an RL agent becomes addicted to stochastic state changes.
 In this essay we will tinker with great ways to make random network distillation a total waste of effort.